meNotLucky/zelda-in-sdl/README.md

 # The Legend of Zelda for the NES recreated in C++ using SDL

-This is a school project from the first year of Game design and programming at Upsala University.
+This is a school project from the first year of Game design and programming at Uppsala University.
 The specific course is Game Programming 1.

 The task was to recreate a classic game in about a month, although since the assignement overlapped the holidays I only worked on